 Originating in India over 3,000 years ago, Ayurveda is one of the world’s oldest holistic medicinal systems.
 Named from the Sanskrit word ‘science of life’, Ayurveda is based on the belief that all facets of life can impact your health.

 Sheila’s practice at Rasa Veda always begins with an Ayurvedic consultation to determine your constitution and wellness goals.
 Her signature treatment is Abhyanga (90 min warm oil massage) followed by Shirodhara where warm oil is poured repeatedly and rhythmically on the center of your forehead.
-The experience is deeply meditative, relaxing and nurturing.
+The experience is amazing, deeply meditative, relaxing and nurturing.

-Her specific passion is the healing properties of essential oils and she creates amazing herbal medicated Abhyanga oils/salves, Ayurvedic herbal tonics, and custom blended aromatherapy oils.
+In addition, she creates amazing herbal medicated Abhyanga oils/salves, Ayurvedic herbal tonics, and custom blended aromatherapy oils.
 All the oils and herbs are organic, wildcrafted and from biodynamic farming techniques.

 Sheila is available by appointment only, Rasa Veda Healing is located in Hancock Park.
 For more info or to schedule click HERE